wieslawsoltes/Xaml.Behaviors/README.md

 ### ScrollViewer
 - **HorizontalScrollViewerBehavior**
   *Enables horizontal scrolling via the pointer wheel.
 Optionally requires the Shift key and supports line or page scrolling.*
+- **ViewportBehavior**
+  *Tracks when the associated element enters or exits a ScrollViewer's viewport.*

 ### Screen
 - **ActiveScreenBehavior**